How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 kubectl annotate ingress httpbin-route konghq.com/plugins=jwt-signer-demo

-Now that the plugin is applied, when you send a request to /test/anything, you should receive a 401 response.
-After making a request with a valid token from Keycloak, the upstream httpbin service should return a response that includes a token signed by the JWT Signer plugin.
+Now that the plugin is applied, when we send a request to <kong_proxy>/test/anything, we should receive a 401 response.
+After making the request with a valid token, the upstream httpbin service should return a response that includes a token signed by the JWT Signer plugin.

 That’s all I want to show you today, see you in the next one.